Jet Ski Accidents

 - Loss of consortium if you are not able to have a sexual relationship with your spouse

 - Reimbursement for damage to personal property for repairs or replacement

 - Punitive damages

 Noneconomic damages such as pain and suffering are available only if your injuries are long-term or if you lost a loved one in a jet ski accident.
 Punitive damages are awarded only if the defendant caused your injuries because of gross negligence or their actions were intentional with the intent to harm you.

 Contact a Watercraft Accident Lawyer

 Morgan & Morgan is a family law firm, and we treat every client as a member of the family, handling their cases personally.
 And we get paid only if we win for you — we never charge by the hour.
-With more than 500 attorneys and 50 offices nationwide, we have the resources and reach to provide you the best service possible.
+With more than 700 attorneys across 16 states, we have the resources and reach to provide you the best service possible.
 If you were injured or lost a loved one in a jet ski accident, contact Morgan & Morgan via this form for a free case evaluation.